The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Introduction

 The role of subsonic turbulence in galaxy clusters has been analyzed both from observational and theoretical perspectives.
 Simulations of turbulence in the ICM have been carried out mostly using grid codes \citep{Vazza+2009,Vazza+2018,Mohapatra+2021,Mohapatra+2022,Iapichino&Niemeyer2008a,Iapichino+2017}. \citet{Miniati2014,Miniati2015} found a lack of turbulent energy at small scales depending on the refinement technique.
 In addition, they discussed the importance of microphysics for the evolution of turbulence.
 A possible improvement for modeling turbulence has been presented by \citet{Maier+2009a} combining AMR with large eddy simulations.
 Simulations by \citet{Dolag+2005b} have shown that also SPH can model turbulence in galaxy clusters when properly reducing artificial viscosity.

 In addition to the impact on gas dynamics, turbulence is responsible for amplifying magnetic fields through a turbulent dynamo.
 Simulations by \citet{Schekochihin+2001,Schekochihin+2004} and \citet{Steinwandel+2021} have focused on this turbulent dynamo, analyzing its growth.
-Other work of \citet{Kritsuk+2020} has focused again on turbulent boxes with stochastic forcing, comparing different hydrodynamical methods.
+Another work of \citet{Kritsuk+2020} has focused again on turbulent boxes with stochastic forcing, comparing different hydrodynamical methods and finding reasonably good convergence but significant differences in computational costs.

 More recently, \citet{Sayers+2021} have compared simulated clusters to observed ones.
 Especially, there should be a difference depending on the dynamical state, with more relaxed clusters showing less turbulence.
 Simulations, however, do not always find such a difference.
 Thus, it is important to accurately capture the turbulent cascade and the decay in turbulent energy.
 While the latter would require including additional microphysics such as viscosity, the former also depends on the hydro-scheme.